 11. Pick Your Own Tulips at Green Corners Farms

-Green Corners Farm is the official floral supplier for the Canadian Tulip Festival and you can visit them throughout the summer to see other flowers in bloom such as their ever-popular sunflower fields.
-See their website for hours and up-to-date information.
+Green Corners Farm is the official floral supplier for the Canadian Tulip Festival, and you can visit them throughout the summer to see other flowers in bloom, such as their ever-popular sunflower fields.

 12. Guided Tours at Commissioners Park

-For just $10 per person, you can book the Tulip Legacy Walking Tour at Commissioners Park which takes you through the tulip beds starting at the Man with Two Hats.
-You’ll follow your guide as he or she tells you about the Canadian Tulip Festival history, the best places to see tulips, and the royal family.
+For just $10 per person, you can book the Tulip Legacy Walking Tour at Commissioners Park, which takes you through the tulip beds and starts at the Man with Two Hats.
+You’ll follow your guide as he or she tells you about the history of the Canadian Tulip Festival, the best places to see tulips, and the royal family.
 You can ask all the questions you like.

 To get tickets you can book them online and the check-in area is at the Dow’s Lake Pavilion parking lot where there is a booth set up for tours and information.